captbaritone/webamp/js/media/README.md

 * Pause a track.
 Resume it with pause.
 * Play a track.
 Part way through press play again.
 Asserrt that the track starts over.
 * While a track is loading: Press play.
 Nothing should happen.
-* Load a large file while another file is loading.
+* Load a large file while another file is playing.
 Assert that the first file stops playing while we wait.